GATE ECE Syllabus 2026- Check Subject-Wise Weightage, Important Topics, Books and Preparation Tips

 EDC - - -

-Should I practise PYQs and take tests?
+Should I practice PYQs and take tests?

 Solving PYQs and taking tests not only gives you an idea of exam patterns but also enhances your speed and accuracy.
 After completing all the chapters in each subject you must solve PYQs and take online or offline tests.
 After the final revision, you must solve the entire question paper within a time limit.
 You can solve one to two papers per day till the exam day.